National god: Hindu-Buddhism

-Indra is one of the primary ancient Vedic deities in Hinduism.
+Indra is still one of the primary ancient Vedic deities in Hinduism.
 He is the king of Svarga (Heaven) and the Devas (gods).
 He is associated with lightning, thunder, storms, rains, river flows and war.
 Indra is the most frequently mentioned deity in the Rigveda.
 Indra's mythology and powers are similar to other Indo-European deities such as Jupiter, Perun, Perkūnas, Zalmoxis, Taranis, Zeus, and Thor, suggesting a common origin in Proto-Indo-European mythology.

 Bharat Mata, starting in the late 19th century a divine personification of India (Bharat), came into existence after the Indian Rebellion of 1857 against the British and is seen as the goddess of India and the Indian people by Hindus, Jains, and some Buddhists.